rivshr27/Library-Management-System-rivshr/README.md

 ### License 🏆

 This repository is licensed under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE).
+For more details, please refer to the [LICENSE](LICENSE).